kamalarnav04/RemoteReach/README.md

 ### Common Issues

-1. **"Permission denied" on macOS/Linux**: You may need to grant accessibility permissions to Terminal or Python
-2. **Firewall blocking connections**: Ensure your firewall allows incoming connections on the port being used
+1. **Firewall blocking connections**: Ensure your Windows firewall allows incoming connections on the port being used
-3. **PyAutoGUI not working**: Install the required dependencies for your operating system
+2. **PyAutoGUI not working**: Make sure all Python dependencies are properly installed
+3. **Permission issues**: Run as administrator if you encounter permission problems

-### Platform-Specific Notes
+### Platform Notes

-- **macOS**: May require granting accessibility permissions in System Preferences
-- **Linux**: May need additional packages for GUI automation
-- **Windows**: Should work out of the box with the required Python packages
+- **Windows**: This application is designed specifically for Windows systems and should work out of the box with the required Python packages

 ## Contributing